Andrew-code2020/CI-MS-1-Lean-Temple/README.md

       * Buttons
       * Search Bar
 * Google Fonts I imported the text font Roboto from Google Fonts website https://fonts.google.com/
 * I copied the Jumbtron idea from our code along whiskey drop project.
-I used the Bootrap to copy the code and then modified it to fit the style of this project.
-Referencing Github repository from code along project https://andrew-code2020.github.io/whiskeydrop/
+I used Boostrap to copy the code and then modified it to fit the style of this project.
+Reference to Github repository from code along project https://andrew-code2020.github.io/whiskeydrop/
 * I copied the icons from Font awesome https://fontawesome.com/ and used the CDN to implement them in the project.
 * I frequently referred back to the following code institute modules to research how to construct certain features
   * HTML Fundamentals